giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 More broadly, CSF is not a section-analysis tool and does not replace finite-element section solvers.
 Its role is to provide a continuous, evaluable geometric and participation field.
-Where the properties computed directly by CSF are sufficient - as in many practical beam and tower models
-- no external solver is required.
+Where the properties computed directly by CSF are sufficient - as in many practical beam and tower models, no external solver is required.
 Where they are not, the continuous geometric field serves as the input to a more detailed analysis, with the station sampling fully controlled by the user.